MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-3.md

     order: response.data
 });
 ```
-- If 3D Secure verification is required, the customer is first directed to 3D Secure.
-If successful, the customer is then redirected to the `redirect_url`.
+If 3D Secure verification is:

+- Required, the customer is first directed to 3D Secure.
+If successful, they are then redirected to the `redirect_url`.

-- If 3D Secure is not required, the customer is redirected to the `redirect_url`.
+- Not required, the customer is redirected to the `redirect_url`.

 {{< two-buttons